goetzrieger/aap-selfservice-workshop/README.md

 You should now see the dialog in AAP asking for a subscription, you can supply it either by a Subscription Manifest provided by your facilitator or by logging into your Red Hat account that must contain an AAP subscription.
 After providing an AAP Subscription you should be greeted with a shiny new AAP 2.6 UI!

+== Installation of AAP Self-Service Portal

+The Self-Service Portal is a customized version of Red Hat Developer Hub, which is based on the Backstage project.
+It includes a number of custom plugins to provide the features for automation self-service.
+Currently it's only available on OpenShift, but a RHEL version is on the roadmap.

+There are a good number of steps required to install it so let's go ahead.
+The full installation documentation can be found [here](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/installing_self-service_automation_portal).

+The Self-Service Portal is installed via a Helm Chart.
+The first step is to create an OAuth application in AAP for authentication:

+* You should be logged i nto the AAP UI as user admin
+* Navigate to **Access Management -> OAuth Applications**
+* Click **Create OAuth Application**
+* Complete the fields in the form:
+ * **Name:** selfservice
+ * **Organization:** default
+ * **Authorization grant type:** Authorization code
+ * **Client type:** Confidential
+ * **Redirect URIs:** https//www.example.com, this will be replaced later